Covid19 Information (SARS-CoV2)

 FYI, the NSW food authority has assessed us as a low risk food producer.
-But, we have still decided to take the recommended risk mitigation measures.
-This covers work practices, education and monitoring ourselves (3 production staff & 1 direct salesperson).
+But, we have still decided to reinforce the recommended risk mitigation measures.
+This covers work-practices, education and monitoring ourselves (3 production staff & 1 direct salesperson).
 Frankly, we do this all the time since, we are a maker of live probiotics.

 & Don't Panic...